-- 7) The first six steps can be regarded as SIP development.
+- Once an ozone control strategy has been developed, the regulations contained in the SIP must be approved through the State regulatory process, and in some cases, by the State legislature.
+This step alone can be time-consuming.
+State rulemaking processes typically take from 6 to 11 months [2]. - Once a SIP has been approved at the State level, it is sent to EPA for review.
+The Agency ensures that the SIP has made the required "attainment demonstration," i.e., that the control measures the State has committed to implementing will provide the level of emissions reductions predicted to be required to meet the standard.
+The Agency also ensures that the SIP includes all of the control programs that Congress requires.
+If the States are delinquent in their submittals or submit deficient SIPS, the Agency is required to impose specified sanctions and may impose others at its discretion. - The first six steps can be regarded as SIP development.
 What remains is to carry out the regulatory programs contained in the SIP.
 This includes operating inspection, monitoring, and enforcement programs for both stationary and mobile sources.
-As SIP implementation progresses, the impact of the SIP is assessed by tracking emissions, and ultimately through monitoring ambient ozone concentrations. - 8) Finally, the control strategy is revised, if necessary, to resolve problems identified by EPA during its review process, or to compensate for inaccurate predictions of emissions trends or of the efficacy of control measures, or, finally, if the ozone standard is not attained.
+As SIP implementation progresses, the impact of the SIP is assessed by tracking emissions, and ultimately through monitoring ambient ozone concentrations. - Finally, the control strategy is revised, if necessary, to resolve problems identified by EPA during its review process, or to compensate for inaccurate predictions of emissions trends or of the efficacy of control measures, or, finally, if the ozone standard is not attained.

 EPA participates in SIP development by providing guidance to the States on monitoring, emissions inventory development, modeling, and on the cost and reduction potential of alternative control measures.
 Most States rely heavily on EPA as a source of this information.
-For ozone, the "control technology guidelines" (CTGs) issued by EPA on retrofit control strategies for existing sources of VOCs have been particularly critical.
+For ozone, the "control technique guidelines" (CTGs) issued by EPA on retrofit control strategies for existing sources of VOCs have been particularly critical.
 States have not only relied on the CTGs to help identify potential VOC control measures but also to facilitate promulgation of State-level regulations.
 For example, the existence of a CTG for a particular source can provide leverage in convincing State legislators that the source ought to be controlled.

-EPA is responsible for reviewing the SIPS to ensure that they will lead to attainment by the specified deadline and that they contain the required control programs.
+EPA is responsible for reviewing the SIPs to ensure that they will lead to attainment by the specified deadline and that they contain the required control programs.
 This process involves repeated interaction between EPA, its Regional offices, and the States.